tatsukamijo/Cafemap/README.md

 # Features

 As you can see my files above, I used python (Beautiful Soup, sqlite3) for scraping and storing data.

+# Note

+It's only for Kanto(Tokyo, Kanagawa, Saitama, Chiba) area now.
+Wait for updates!

 # Requirement